EDiLD/edild.github.com/_posts/2014-08-25-quant-ecotox20.md

 #### Outlook
 Warton & Hui (2011) demonstrated that *the arcsine transform should not be used in either circumstance*.
 Similarly as O’Hara & Kotze (2010) showed that count data should not be log-transformed.

-I a future post I will show how to analyse this data without transformation using **Generalized Linear Models (GLM)** and perhabs some simulations showing that using GLM can lead to an increased statistical power for ecotoxicological data sets.
+I a future post I will show how to analyse this data without transformation using **Generalized Linear Models (GLM)** and perhaps some simulations showing that using GLM can lead to an increased statistical power for ecotoxicological data sets.

 Note, that I couldn't find any reference to Generalized Linear Models in Newman (2012) and EPA (2002), although they have been around for 30 years now (Nelder & Wedderburn, 1972).